Romaq/bigrig-scripts/README.md

 # Milestones

-1. Complete the install of Proxmox, including ZFS at the root[^1].
+1. Complete the install of Proxmox 8.2 using default settings and obvious settings for the machine name and root password.

 3. Security first
   * Confirm SSH is open.
-Make a user with sudo privilages on the shell and admin privilages in PVE[^2].
+Make a user with sudo privilages on the shell and admin privilages in PVE[^1].
-  * lock down the server with the firewall[^3].
+  * lock down the server with the firewall[^2].

 3. Ongoing Maintenance
   * Repositories need to be set for "no subscription" according to the relevant